 Gather all details and submit the necessary regulatory informational reports to your local governing authorities as required.
 For example, many locations will ask for annual fuel tax and mileage reports, while others may require incident statistics for health and safety regulations.

 In today’s technological world, managing a fleet department is easier than ever with fleet management software and digital reporting activities.
 While extensive spreadsheets and detailed information are still critical, organizations can streamline many of these tasks with automatic software programs.

 Having access to all of the fleet activities at your fingertips makes managing multiple vehicles simple to do.
-Several fleet management software programs will cover some similar tasks, while others are customizable and have additional options to cater to a business’ needs.
+Several fleet management software programs and small fleet maintenance software will cover some similar tasks, while others are customizable and have additional options to cater to a business’ needs.

 Some tasks that a fleet management software program can help with include: